 If you’re not sure how to begin meditating, search online for articles and videos like this one, which can help guide you through your initial sessions.
 If you start finding meditation helpful to managing your anxiety, consider joining a class to establish a routine and keep yourself accountable to the practice.

 If anxiety is impeding your ability to sleep, causing nausea or vomiting, or otherwise markedly interfering with your daily life, it may be time to seek professional care.
 Be aware of panic attacks, which can be any combination of heart palpitations, feelings of detachment or intense fear, chest pain, shortness of breath, sweating, chills, dizziness, trembling, abdominal pain, or nausea.

 Your cancer care team can also connect you with a support group for cancer patients, where you can both voice your concerns and support others who are facing the same struggles as you.
 They can also answer questions about issues that you’re uncertain or anxious about.
 Additionally, your doctor may determine that anti-anxiety medication is necessary.

-If financial worries are contributing to your anxiety, Fifth Season’s Funds for Living and Giving (FLAG) Program may be able to assist you.
-The FLAG program helps individuals who have been diagnosed with a terminal illness, such as late-stage cancer, to leverage their life insurance policies into money they can use for cancer treatment, therapy, or any other costs.
+If financial worries are contributing to your anxiety, Fifth Season’s Funds for Living Program may be able to assist you.
+The Funds For Living Program helps individuals who have been diagnosed with a terminal illness, such as late-stage cancer, to leverage their life insurance policies into money they can use for cancer treatment, therapy, or any other costs.
 Ownership of the policy is maintained, while also preserving funds for their beneficiaries to receive in the future.
 To learn more about the program, contact us today.